openspyrit/spyrit/docs/source/index.rst

 SPyRiT has a modular structure with the core functionality organised in the 8 submodules of :mod:`spyrit.core`.

-1. :mod:`spyrit.core.meas` provides measurement operators that compute linear measurements corresponding to :math:`A` in Eq.:eq:`eq_acquisition`.
+1. :mod:`spyrit.core.meas` provides measurement operators that compute linear measurements corresponding to :math:`A` in Eq. :eq:`eq_acquisition`.
 It also provides the adjoint and the pseudoinverse of :math:`A`, which are the basis of any reconstruction algorithm.

 2. :mod:`spyrit.core.noise` provides noise operators corresponding to :math:`\mathcal{N}` in Eq. :eq:`eq_acquisition`.